PietroFilippo/Genshin-Repertoire-of-Myriad-Melodies/README.md

 Mainly because I had an Arduino sitting around and wanted a project to use it for, plus an excuse to actually learn the platform end-to-end (firmware, HID, serial).
 The rhythm-bot use case fit perfectly.

-But because the game accepts SendInput-style input fine, a **software-only mode** was also added as a parallel option that needs no hardware at all.
+But because the game accepts SendInput-style input fine for the rhythm minigame and menus, a **software-only mode** was also added as a parallel option that needs no hardware at all.
+You only need the Arduino if you want the extra ceiling it gives (combat input, hardware-HID resilience).

 Pick whichever fits, you can switch at any time from the **Input** dropdown in the Main tab.